 HELPATHON #1 (winter 2018) and #2 (spring 2019) are still impacting the practice of the researchers involved.
 They successfully applied for grants to progress new animal free research.
 In 2020 and 2021, HELPATHON #3, #4 and #5 went hybride.
 And also these Helpathons accelerated processes.
-In 2022 we entered full-heartedly the ‘Helpathon Hotel’ and October 2022 we have been assisting TPI Helpathon 7# in the London!
+In 2022 we entered full-heartedly the ‘Helpathon Hotel’ and October 2022 we have been assisting TPI Helpathon 7# in London!
+The next step was taken in Helpathon #8 (spring 2023) in collaboration with participating companies, who openly shared their real research data with us.

 As TPI Helpathon team we have been assisting Animal Free Research UK in organizing their first animal free innovation Helpathon from 11 – 12 October 2022 in London, UK.